TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 <br/>

-**Step 2.** Create the NoOp policy
+**Step 2.** Create the NoOp policy.

-To achieve that, navigate to the Policies menu in the Tyk Dashboard:
+To achieve that, navigate to the `Policies` menu in the Tyk Dashboard:
 {{< img src="/img/dashboard/portal-management/enterprise-portal/navigate-to-the-policies-menu.png" alt="Navigate to the policies menu" >}}

-Create a new policy and select the NoOp API in the "Add API Access Rights":
+Create a new policy and select the NoOp API in the `Add API Access Rights` section:
 {{< img src="/img/dashboard/portal-management/enterprise-portal/create-noop-policy.png" alt="Create the NoOp policy" >}}

-Configure the NoOp policy and save the policy:
+Configure the NoOp policy and save it:
 {{< img src="/img/dashboard/portal-management/enterprise-portal/save-the-noop-policy.png" alt="Save the NoOp policy" >}}

 ### Configure scope to policy mapping

-To enforce policies for the API Product and plan, you need to configure the scope to policy mapping for each API.
+To enforce policies for the API Product and plan, you need to configure the scope to policy mapping for each API included in the API Product.
+To achieve that, perform the following step for each API included in the API Product.

-**Step 1.** Navigate to the API:
+**Step 1.** Navigate to the API.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/navigate-to-the-api.png" alt="Navigate to the API" >}}

 **Step 2.** Select the required JWT signing method.
-In this example, we use RSA:
+In this example, we use RSA.
+Leave the `Public key` and `pol` fields blank, they will be filled automatically by the Enterprise portal.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/select-signing-method.png" alt="Select signing method for the API" >}}

-**Step 3.** Select the NoOp policy as the default policy for this API:
+**Step 3.** Select the NoOp policy as the default policy for this API.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/select-the-default-policy.png" alt="Select the default policy for the API" >}}

-**Step 4.** Enable scope to policy mapping and specify the value of the JWT claim used to extract scopes (the default value is "scope""):
+**Step 4.** Enable scope to policy mapping and specify the value of the JWT claim used to extract scopes in the `Scope name` field (the default value is "scope").
 {{< img src="/img/dashboard/portal-management/enterprise-portal/enable-scope-to-policy-mapping.png" alt="Enable scope to policy mapping" >}}

 **Step 5.** Add a scope to policy mapping for the product scope.
-Type the product scope in the Claim field and select the product policy:
+Type the product scope in the `Claim field` and select the product policy.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/add-a-scope-to-policy-mapping-for-the-product-scope.png" alt="Add scope to policy mapping for the product scope" >}}

 **Step 6.** Add a scope to policy mapping for the plan scope.
-Type the plan scope in the Claim field and select the plan policy, then save the API:
+Type the plan scope in the `Claim field` and select the plan policy, then save the API.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/add-a-scope-to-policy-mapping-for-the-plan-scope.png" alt="Add scope to policy mapping for the plan scope" >}}

 ## Configure Tyk Enterprise Developer Portal to work with an identity provider

-Once policies for the plan and product are created, and the scope-to-policy mapping is configured in all APIs that are included in the product, it's time to set up the portal to work with your IdP.
+Once policies for the plan and product are created, and the scope-to-policy mapping is configured for all APIs that are included in the product, it's time to set up the portal to work with your IdP.

 ### Configure the App registration settings

-In the portal, navigate to the "App registration" menu section.
+In the portal, navigate to the `App registration` menu section.
 In that section, you need to configure the connection settings to the IdP and define one or more types (configurations) of OAuth 2.0 clients.
 For instance, you can define two types of OAuth 2.0 clients:
 * A confidential client that supports the Client credential grant type for backend integrations;
-* A web client that supports the Authorization code grant type for integration with web applications that can't keep the client's secret safe.
+* A web client that supports the Authorization code grant type for integration with web applications that can't keep the client secret confidential.

-Each configuration of OAuth 2.0 clients could be associated with one or multiple API Products so that when an API Consumer requests access to an API Product, they can select a client type that is more suitable for their use case.
+Each configuration of OAuth 2.0 client could be associated with one or multiple API Products so that when an API Consumer requests access to an API Product, they can select a client type that is more suitable for their use case.

 #### Specify connection setting to your IdP